Clos du Chapeau Monopole

 Ageing

-Géraldine Godot, Technical Director (February 2025)Food pairings
+Géraldine Godot, Technical Director (April 2026)Food pairings

 This generous and elegant red goes well with jambon persillé or Lyon saucisson.
 It is capable of much more, and makes an excellent match for fatted chicken with ceps, guinea fowl with shallots or grilled veal kidney.